abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E1T4S22.png)

 1. Verify the availability of the web app.
-Simultaneously using the runner page, perform the testing by marking the steps according to the availability of the web app and click on **Save & close** **(1)**.
+Simultaneously using the runner page, perform the testing by marking the steps according to the availability of the web app and click on **Save & close**.

    ![](media/2dgn162.png)